barrettotte/Scuffed-6502Kt/README.md

 # Scuffed 6502 Kt

 I've been planning on learning kotlin for awhile since I'm already pretty familiar with Java and Groovy.
-So, why not make something interesting.
+So, why not make something interesting like a subpar CPU emulator.

 ## Commands